KnBrckr/aad-doc-manager/readme.txt

 == Description ==

 Custom post type to manage and display uploaded documents.
-Shortcodes are available to display CSV format documents as inline tables and provide files as embedded links for download.
+A Shortcode is available to display CSV format documents as inline tables.
 The plugin allows documents to be updated with an invariant post_id so each new upload does not require referring locations to be changed.

 =Usage=
 [csvview id=<post_id>]